michaelboth/EventAnalyzer/README.md

 myBubbleSort(bubble_sort_list, num_elements);
 ukRecordEvent(session, BUBBLE_SORT_END_ID, 0.0, __FILE__, __FUNCTION__, __LINE__);
 ```
 This is an overly simple example, you might have dozzens of different types of events, and you might record millions of events over a short period of time.
-When you're ready to flush the events to file, all you need to do is:
+When you're ready to flush the events to file (this may be time consuming), all you need to do is:
 ```C
 ukFlush(session);
 ```
-When you're done recording events, then you just need to free the event session:
+When you're done recording events, then free the event session:
 ```C
 ukDestroy(session);
 ```